The Stafford Centre is a community resource for adults who experience mental health difficulties.

 The aim is to enhance your quality of life and help find ways for you to move forwards – helping you towards helping yourself.
 The first session is a chance to discuss how counselling may work for you and address any questions you have.

-Next Step offers information and guidance about education and training, volunteering, leisure activities, paid employment (part-time/full-time/permitted work.), and can help you to find out more about any opportunity that interests you.
+Next Step offers information and guidance about education and training, volunteering, leisure activities, and can help you to find out more about any opportunity that interests you.

 Next Step can also help you to create or update a C.V., complete an application form or improve your interview skills.